 9. Be Vocal

 Don’t be afraid to speak your voice.
 Climate change is on the rise, but there are some direct actions you can take to help protect our environment for future generations.
 Call your local state rep or senator about the environment.
-Also, calling or writing to your local government to express your concerns will help too, so they can fund more programs to help the environment.
-Joining groups like the U.S. Environmental Protection Agency (EPA), Alliance for Climate Education, and the Intergovernmental Panel on Climate Change are a great way to get involved.
+Contacting your local government to express your concerns will help so they can fund more programs to help the environment.
 Voting, and telling your friends about climate science can also make a big impact.

 10. Go Solar